Favorite Corned Beef and Cabbage Recipe

 - 4. For Horseradish Sauce, strain and reserve 1-1/2 cups cooking juices; skim fat from reserved juices.
 Discard remaining juices.
 Prepare sauces as desired.

 - 5. Cut beef across the grain into slices.
-Serve with vegetables, Horseradish Sauce and, if desired, Sour Cream and Mustard Sauce.
+Serve with vegetables, Horseradish Sauce and, if desired, Mustard Sauce.

 - 6. Horseradish Sauce: In a small saucepan, melt butter over medium heat; stir in flour until smooth.
 Gradually whisk in 1 cup reserved juices.
 Stir in sugar, vinegar and horseradish; bring to a boil, stirring constantly.
 Cook and stir until thickened.
 If desired, thin with additional juices.
 Season to taste with additional sugar, vinegar or horseradish.

-- 7. Sour Cream and Mustard Sauce: Mix all ingredients.
+- 7. Mustard Sauce: Mix all ingredients.
 Yield: 10 servings.

 Reviews for Favorite Corned Beef and Cabbage